All about sample-size calculations for A/B testing: Novel extensions and practical guide: Introduction

 \section{Introduction}

-The past two decades have witnessed A/B testing (online controlled experimentation) \cite{kohavi2009online, kohavi2020trustworthy} become the go-to methodology in the information technology industry to evaluate new software products and features \cite{bakshy2013uncertainty, Hohnhold2015, gui2015network, xu2015infrastructure, dmitriev2016measuring, lee2018winner, garcia2018understanding, ju2019sequential, liu2021trustworthy, koning2022experimentation}.
-A/B testing is a simple practice of randomly allocating user traffic to either control (``A'') or treatment (``B''), and comparing differences (in e.g., engagement or satisfaction).
+The past two decades have witnessed A/B testing (online controlled experimentation) \cite{kohavi2007, kohavi2020trustworthy} become the go-to methodology in the information technology industry to evaluate new software products and features \cite{bakshy2013uncertainty, Hohnhold2015, gui2015network, xu2015infrastructure, dmitriev2016measuring, lee2018winner, garcia2018understanding, ju2019sequential, liu2021trustworthy, koning2022experimentation}.
+A/B testing is a practice of randomly allocating user traffic to either control (``A'') or treatment (``B''), and comparing differences (in e.g., engagement or satisfaction).
 It quickly gained popularity among the data mining community due to its unique and salient features.
 First and foremost, like randomized clinical trials, A/B testing is arguably the gold standard for drawing causal conclusions \cite{rubin2008objective}.
 Second, compared to traditional off-line evaluation \cite{thomas2022crowd}, A/B testing has the potential to accumulate large-scale traffic in real-time.
 Third, A/B testing by design empowers authenticity by ``listening to your customers'' as pointed out in \cite{kohavi2007practical}.

-As companies pursue ``more, better and faster'' A/B test \cite{googlesurvey}, it is crucial that individual tests are adequately powered, so that actionable insights can be properly extracted and measured.
-Interestingly, while there is a growing literature on boosting power \cite{deng2013cuped, drutsa2015future, xie2016improving, liou2020variance}, to our best knowledge, there appears to be a lack of in-depth studies on power analysis.
+As companies pursue ``more, better and faster'' A/B tests \cite{googlesurvey}, it is crucial that individual tests are adequately powered, so that actionable insights can be properly extracted and measured.
+Interestingly, while there is a growing literature on increasing sensitivity \cite{deng2013cuped, drutsa2015future, xie2016improving, liou2020variance}, to our best knowledge, there appears to be a lack of in-depth studies on power analysis, also known as sample size calculation.
 In particular, it is unclear how to calculate sample size for correlated observations (where the unit of analysis is more granular than the unit of randomization) and percentage treatment effect (``relative lift''), both ubiquitous in A/B testing \citep{deng2017trustworthy, deng2018}.
 In this paper, we aim to fill these gaps, and provide A/B researchers and practitioners with a self-contained sample calculation guide, along with providing solutions to several practical topics related to sample size calculation in experimental design.

 The remainder of the paper is organized as follows.
 Section \ref{sec:exist} gives the background on the standard sample size calculation for A/B testing where the data are assumed to be independent and separately, the existing analysis approaches when data are correlated.
 In Section 3, we introduce a novel sample size calculation method that can deal with correlation, which is particularly useful for online collected data.
 Section 4 extends the sample size formula when the hypothesis of interest is relative lift rather than absolute lift, and discusses its difference and impact compared to absolute lift.
 The concept of minimal observed difference (MOD) is discussed in Section 5.
 All of Sections 3-5 are provided with mathematical derivations, illustrative examples, and simulations.
 Section 6 touches on a number of practical problems that often occur in A/B experimental design and sample size calculation.
 Section 7 provides concluding remarks.